-Blast a warning to users
+Blast a warning to users on every page

-If you want to blast a warning to users on every page, add the alert or callout to the layouts/page.html page right below the frontmatter.
+If you want to blast a warning to users on every page, add the alert or callout to the \layouts/page.html page right below the frontmatter.
 Every page using the page layout (all, by defaut) will show this message.